 - A woman who doesn’t open up about her horrible situation to people who can help her such as family and friends.
 There’s the feeling of shame but at the same time pity and fear for a battered woman.

 A battered woman with this syndrome should first be away from her current home or place where she is suffering the abuse.
 She must first feel safe to be prepared to receive the necessary treatments.
 She would then undergo physical and psychological tests to determine the severity of the damage she suffered.
 Aside from psychotherapy, interpersonal therapy can also aid in the treatment of this syndrome.

 Interpersonal therapy or IPT comes from the concept that mental health problems are mainly from our relationships such as our family and friends.
 They could be a part of our past or present.
 IPT is effective in treating depression and is most often complementary to medications.
 Clinical Psychologist and relationship expert Molly Gasbarrini, Ph.D. explains, “We should examine the inextricable role that self-love plays in any and all human connection.”
 The goal of IPT is to help a person rebuild her relationships outside the abuse which would then help her to regain self-confidence, self-respect, and self-love.

-Interpersonal therapy is an efficient way to aid women in battling battered woman syndrome.
-It is a way for them to think more of themselves, and it will help them realize that they deserve and have people who love and respect them who would treat them with the kindness that they deserve.
+Interpersonal therapy is an efficient way to aid women in battling this syndrome.
+It is a way for women to think more of themselves, and it will help them realize that they deserve and have people who love and respect women who would treat them with the kindness that they deserve.